redradman/OneAAatATime/README.md

 ```
 python3 main.py
 ```
 *Note: make sure that the other lines are commented out.
-Additionally note that the simulation can take sometime.
-During the simulation you will see outputs in your terminal but you can and should ignore them.
+Additionally, note that the simulation can take sometime.
+During the simulation you will see outputs in your terminal, but you can and should ignore them.
 A progress bar is also in the output after each iteration is completed and should provide you with an estimated time written on the right hand side of the bar.*

 ## The following data are the headers of the .`csv` file:
 1. **type**: wild-type or mutant (*only the first row is wild-type*)